Skip to main content

 If you have concerns about over-vaccinating your pet, you can ask your vet about doing a titer test.
 This will measure the antibodies present in your dog's blood to see whether or not a certain vaccine is needed.
 However, you can't opt out of the rabies booster, regardless of whether your dog's blood still carries antibodies against it.

-How Long are Dog Vaccines Effective?
+How Long Are Dog Vaccines Effective?

 Both the core and non-core vaccines are considered effective for one year.
-While some DAP and rabies vaccines are labeled as being effective for up to three years, keep in mind that the contents of those vaccines may be no different from those that are labeled as one-year.
+While some DAP and rabies vaccines are labeled as being effective for up to three years, keep in mind that the contents of those vaccines may be no different from those that are labeled as one-year vaccines.
 The difference in labeling is determined primarily by whether or not the manufacturer tested the vaccine's efficacy for up to three years.

 Dog Vaccination Side Effects